Mukesh20120/admin-assignment/README.md

 ### 2. **Install Dependencies**

-Open your terminal, navigate to the `admin` folder, and run:
+Open your terminal, and run:

 ```bash
 npm install